 Not as of now.
 We are appealing to the governments to stop such activity.
 We would expect that the UP government arrests those persons who are trying to change the position of law forcibly.
 We expect that the UP government will ensure that law and order is maintained and also the centre will respect that there is a status quo order in place.

 There is case pending before the Supreme Court.
-What is the status?
+What is

 It has been almost five years since the case was filed in the Supreme Court against the order of the Lucknow Bench of the High Court.
 There are 12 cases in all that are pending before the Supreme Court- 4 by the Hindu side and the rest by the Muslim side.